B3tty/UserInfo/TRD.md

 * we only need a timestamp with the day, not time

 ### Option 1 - "Cached" option

+* when receiving data, store it in a simple cache
+* Aggregate from cache when "user" endpoint is called

 #### Pros
 * Really simple to implement